The Freedom of Information Act (FOIA) gives you the right to access recorded information held by public sector organisations.

 Anyone can request information – there are no restrictions on your age, nationality or where you live.

-Your request will be handled under different regulations depending on the kind of information you ask for, eg the:
+Your request will be handled under different regulations depending on the kind of information you ask for, such as the:

 - Data Protection Act if you ask for information an organisation holds about you